Careers360 Logo

 Ever felt the need to count calories or manage an allocation of time and schedule?
 Linear inequalities help us cover this aspect.
-Linear inequalities is an important chapter of NCERT which helps students to solve real-life problems using mathematical constraints.
+Linear inequalities are an important chapter of the NCERT, which helps students to solve real-life problems using mathematical constraints.
 This chapter introduces students to the concept of inequalities, helps them understand their graphical representation, and provides methods to solve and interpret inequalities in one or two variables.

 NCERT Solutions for Class 11 Maths is an excellent resource for students to dive deep into this chapter.
 It not only helps in practising the various types of linear inequalities but also guides students through step-by-step solutions and methods to understand the concepts better.